Why are most BTLs not FCA regulated?

 Obviously knowing whether your buy to let falls under the FCA regulation or not, will not only impact what checks are needed in the mortgage application process, but it can very much impact which lenders and products you may be eligible for and also what deposit you may need to provide.
 This is why our team will ask the necessary questions from the very first call, so you’ll know exactly what you are getting and won’t waste any unnecessary time or energy on deals that are not for you.

-As each and every one of our advisers is fully qualified to CeMAP standard and authorised by the FCA, whether you decide to go for a regulated or non-regulated buy to let, you will receive the same 5-star standard service and expert advice.
+As each and every one of our advisers is fully qualified to CeMAP standard and authorised by the FCA, whether you decide to go for a regulated or non-regulated buy to let, you will receive the same 5-star standard service and mortgage expertise.

 Want to Know More about BTL Regulation?